krakrukra/PocketAdmin/README.md

 for easy in-field updates, you can use the DFU bootloader.
 There is a dfu
 firmware image available in /firmware/firmware\_RRNNN.dfu file.
 The name
 format is this: RR stands for board revision (13 = rev 1.3) , NNN stands
 for firmware version.
-For example, firmware\_13000.dfu means
+For example, firmware\_13000.dfu means board
-board revision 1.3, firmware version 0
+revision 1.3, firmware version 0

+To automate firmware build process you can use make utility.
+If you
+open terminal in /firmware/ directory, you could run these commands:

+> make
+> make upload
+> make dfu
+> make clean

+"make" will compile source code and create several files, among them
+is firmware.bin which contains firmware to flash. "make upload" will
+flash this file via St-Link V2 programmer.
+Make sure to connect the
+programmer to the board properly, before you plug it in and run the
+command. "make dfu" will create a DFU firmware image from firmware.bin
+which can be used later by DFU flashing software. "make clean" will
+delete all the compiled or temporary files created by previous commands.

 ## directories info